What about the costs of insuring them?

 If you’re thinking of buying a Toyota, find out what you could save by comparing the prices quoted by insurers.
 Visit our comparison page here.

-Averages are based on all our customer quotes, from people with different age ranges, addresses and driving histories.
-You may find a cheaper or more expensive quote based on your circumstances
+*Based on comparethemarket.com data from January to March 2018.
+Our average premiums are based on all our customer quotes, from people with different age ranges, addresses and driving histories.
+You may find a cheaper or more expensive quote based on your personal circumstances.